👉 TAP TO SAVE 50% WITH CODE SPRING

 It might be tough for Hancock to sustain this big of a strikeout rate with the four-seamer (he had just a 16.6% raw K rate last year), but one thing he’s always done well with the fastball is induce flyballs.
 Flyball pitchers can be scary at times, but flyballs are also the least likely batted ball type to land for a hit.

-Hancock is fortunate enough to pitch his home games in Seattle, plus he had an 85.9 mph average exit velocity against his four-seamer last season, along with a 21-degree average launch angle and a 47.2% flyball rate.
+Hancock is fortunate enough to pitch his home games in Seattle, plus he had an 85.9 mph average exit velocity against his four-seamer last season, along with a 21-degree average launch angle and a 47.2% fly-ball rate.
 Weak flyballs are most often outs, and Hancock could find success with this flyball-heavy approach.
 Batters hit .197 against his four-seamer last season, thanks in big part to the batted ball distribution.

 The other pitch Hancock relied on heavily was his slider, which he threw 26% of the time.
 A 77.7 mph offering, it’s a soft slider with lots of horizontal movement and a high spin rate of 2646 RPM.
-Here’s an example from this start.
+Here’s an example from this most recent start.

 It sort of just zips in there, and Hancock earned three whiffs on seven swings with the slider in this start.
-The pitch was incredibly effective for him in this start, but I am a little skeptical of how it will perform long term.
+The pitch was incredibly effective for him in this start, but I am a little skeptical of how it will perform long-term.
 Batters hit .357 with a .500 SLG off this pitch in 2025, though Hancock did have a 36.8% whiff rate with it last year.

 He had an extra 1.7 inches of horizontal movement with the pitch in this start compared to last season, so perhaps there’s a little extra oomph on his stuff in 2026.
 Hancock isn’t really a stuff guy, but the extra spin and movement could help him turn a corner.

-After the four-seamer and slider Hancock’s next most used pitch was the sinker, which he threw 11% of the time in this start.
-The sinker was his most used pitch last season at 38%, but opponents hit .297 with a .441 SLG and a .365 wOBA off the pitch.
 Perhaps Hancock is trying a new approach for 2026, which would probably be for the best considering his struggles in previous years at the major league level.
-He does have a 52.9% ground-ball rate with the sinker all time, so it could be a good pitch situationally, but maybe Hancock can find success with his four-seamer as the primary fastball.
+He does have a 52.9% ground-ball rate with the sinker all-time, so it could be a good pitch situationally, but maybe Hancock can find success with his four-seamer as the primary fastball.

 He rounded out the start with five changeups and five cutters, all to lefties.
 The changeup was a much bigger part of Hancock’s game last season, but opponents hit .288 off the pitch with a .545 SLG and .376 wOBA.
-He also had just a 26.7% whiff rate with the change, despite it being his most used secondary offering.
+He also had just a 26.7% whiff rate with the change, despite it being his most-used secondary offering.

-The changeup has decent horizontal movement but hasn’t really lived up to the hype as Hancock’s best pitch from his prospect days.
-It has consistently underwhelmed in terms of strikeouts and run suppression, so again this could be a change in approach from Hancock to deemphasize the changeup in favor of the slider.
+The changeup has decent horizontal movement, but hasn’t really lived up to the hype as Hancock’s best pitch from his prospect days.
+It has consistently underwhelmed in terms of strikeouts and run suppression, so again, this could be a change in approach from Hancock to deemphasize the changeup in favor of the slider.

-Hancock will likely be a hot waiver add following this start, which happened on a national stage for all to see.
+Verdict: Hancock will likely be a hot waiver add following this start, which happened on a national stage for all to see.
 But I’m not so sure I’d be ready to drop a significant portion of my FAAB for him.
 Yes, this was impressive, but he did it in the best pitcher’s park in the majors against a lineup with the fourth-lowest wOBA against right-handed pitching last season.

 Outside of Jose Ramirez and Steven Kwan, Cleveland’s lineup is mostly made up of unproven youngsters.
 Hancock is doing some interesting things with his pitch mix and is seemingly trying a new approach, but I need to see more than one start against a weak lineup at home before I can trust him.
 I think he’s a fine add if you’ve got an open roster spot or someone you’re eager to drop, but I wouldn’t give up on my draft day late-round lottery tickets for him just yet.